apmech707/apmech707/README.md

   - Bash scripts
   - C++ arduino projects

-If you like any of my projects feel free to fork them or contribute.
+If you like my code then please feel free to fork them or contribute.
 You can also reach out to me at apmech707@gmail.com